awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-launchtemplateoverrides.md

 The maximum number of instance type overrides that can be associated with an Auto Scaling group is 20\.

+Every Auto Scaling group has three size parameters \(`DesiredCapacity`, `MaxSize`, and `MinSize`\)\.
+Usually, you set these sizes based on a specific number of instances\.
+However, if you configure a mixed instances policy that defines weights for the instance types, you must specify these sizes with the same units that you use for weighting instances\.

 ## Syntax<a name="aws-properties-autoscaling-autoscalinggroup-launchtemplateoverrides-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: